 The two aforementioned panels are new additions to the West Seattle Bridge project, since we last covered the topic.
 Both panels were formed by SDOT.

-The Technical Advisory Board is consisted of independent experts in currently relevant fields, note that a transportation planner is absence from the panel’s current membership.
+The Technical Advisory Panel is consisted of independent experts in currently relevant fields, note that a transportation planner is absence from the panel’s current membership.
 They provide input and guidance on key decisions and documents.
-The TAB is currently working on a cost-benefit analysis with SDOT and are still collecting information to evaluate the tradeoffs between repair and replacement.
+The TAP is currently working on a cost-benefit analysis with SDOT and are still collecting information to evaluate the tradeoffs between repair and replacement.

 The West Seattle Bridge Community Task Force (CTF) is a collection of local business and community leaders, and activists.
 They aim to provide transparency, clear communication, and community engagement.
 Topically, the panel advises on financial and bridge decisions, traffic mitigation, project prioritization, and community interests.